 For a great BBQ, smoking, or grilling, the Cuisinart-COS-330 Electric Smoker will significantly do it for you.
 Inside the smoker, you find three grill racks, which are easy to clean with a capacity of 548 square inches.
 The first rack can hold two full turkeys; then, on the other shelves, you can place meat, vegetables, and then have the whole BBQ meal prepared at once.

 The electric smoker has got a dial-style thermostat and a 1500-watt heating element, which quickly generates temperatures from 100 to 400°F. An easy-to-read thermometer on the front door helps you to monitor the internal temperatures briefly.
 So, when you plug in your cord, switch on the smoker, continue with your work, this will be done automatically.

 Above the heating element, there is a water tray where you add cold water before you start smoking or grill, which helps to moisture your meat.
-A wood chip tray large enough to hold enough wood chips, which add extra smoke flavour to your meat, is located beside the wood tray.
+A wood chip tray large enough to hold enough wood chips, which add extra smoke flavor to your meat, is located beside the wood tray.

 Due to the wide temperature range of 100 to 400 oF the oven can smoke/ grill/bbq a wide variety of foods, starting from vegetables, beef, pork, chicken, ribs, seafood, fish, significant cuts of meat using your lovely knife, and whole turkey.

-To use this smoker, you don’t require any experience as the smoker is user friendly.
-The operation steps are straight forward – Add your food, add wood chips and water to their respective trays, then set the temperature and forget it for some long hours enjoying you’re your family and friends.
+To use this smoker, you don’t require any experience as the smoker is user-friendly.
+The operation steps are straightforward – Add your food, add wood chips and water to their respective trays, then set the temperature and forget it for some long hours enjoying you’re your family and friends.
 Enjoy a great time with your family and friends while using this great electric meat smoker.

 How do electric smokers work?